depicted-candela/TransitionalSQL/solutions/13_performanceSymphony.md

 <h4>Exercise 3.1: Forcing a Plan with Hints vs. Robust Plan Management</h4>

 <div class="postgresql-bridge">
-    <p><strong>Problem:</strong> In the previous exercise, you identified that a `TABLE ACCESS FULL` would be better.
+    <p><strong>Problem:</strong> In the previous exercise, you identified that a <code>TABLE ACCESS FULL</code> would be better.
 A common, but often short-sighted, reaction from developers under pressure is to force the better plan using a hint.
     <ol>
         <li>Using the state from the end of exercise 2.1 (large table, stale stats), use the <code>/*+ FULL(e) */</code> hint to force a full table scan.
 Confirm the plan changes.</li>
         <li>Now, revert the data to its small, original state.</li>